 I run an organization that primarily serves seniors or medically compromised individuals (e.g. nursing homes).
 What should I do?

-The Sonoma County Department of Health Services (DHS) is recommending that organizations that primarily serve seniors or medically vulnerable individuals consider implementing the following social distancing practices:
+The Sonoma County Department of Health Services (DHS) recommends that organizations that primarily serve seniors or medically vulnerable individuals consider implementing the following practices:

 - Ensure they are extra vigilant in following recommendations regarding cleaning of high touch surfaces, including counters, tabletops, doorknobs, bathroom fixtures, toilets, phones, keyboards, tablets, and bedside tables;